Sizzyl/SizzylTF2/README.md

 # SizzylTF2
 This is everything I use in TF2 that isn't [my custom hud](https://github.com/Sizzyl/SizzylHUD) that I'm allowed to put here (some mod creators don't allow people to redistribute their stuff and those mods will be listed further in the READMe).
+WARNING: if mod files are included in this repo, some of them might not be the most up-to-date versions of those mods.
+It will be what I use in my videos and in-game, but these mods are all updated individually.

 # Mods/Files included in this repo
 - my own personal autoexec.cfg file (which you're allowed to tamper with in any way you see fit)